NoRulesJustFeels/Android-Anymote/README.md

 The menu option allows the user to switch between different devices.</p>

 <p>Note: The Android-Anymote project includes the jar file for the <a href="https://github.com/entertailion/Anymote-for-Java">Anymote-for-Java</a> library in its lib directory.
-Developers should check out that project and generate a jar file for the latest version of the code.
+Developers should check out that project and export a jar file for the latest version of the code.
 When you export the Anymote-for-Java project as a jar file, do not include its lib directory since this project already includes those jar files.</p>

 <p>References: